-- When an employee cannot be reasonably accommodated in his or her current position, federal and state laws require that a non-competitive transfer to a vacant position—at or below the employee’s current level—be considered, barring undue hardship.
+- When an employee cannot be reasonably accommodated in their current position, federal and state laws require that a non-competitive transfer to a vacant position—at or below the employee’s current level—be considered, barring undue hardship.

 - These regulations also require consideration of a voluntary demotion and/or a part-time position, with termination being the last resort.

-- Campus policy and disability discrimination laws require that the following efforts be exhausted prior to consideration of reassignment as an accommodation:
+- University policy and disability discrimination laws require that the following efforts be exhausted prior to consideration of reassignment as an accommodation:

 - Interactive problem-solving efforts between the supervisor, Divisional Disability Representative (DDR), and the employee to identify reasonable accommodations for the employee’s current position.

-- Consultation between the supervisor, DDR, and the Office for Equity and Diversity to explore other options such as technical assistance from the Job Accommodation Network (JAN) and/or the Regional ADA Technical Assistance Office.
+- Consultation between the supervisor, DDR, and Employee Disability Resources to explore other options such as technical assistance from the Job Accommodation Network (JAN) and/or the Regional ADA Technical Assistance Office.

-- An employee who cannot be accommodated in his or her current position will be advised of the reassignment-as-an-accommodation process by the DDR and should be referred to the Office for Equity and Diversity's Disability Coordinator/Employment, Classified Human Resources Director, or Academic Personnel Office Director (or designee) if there are questions about this process.
+- An employee who cannot be accommodated in their current position will be advised of the reassignment-as-an-accommodation process by the DDR and should be referred to Employee Disability Resources if there are questions about this process.

-- If an employee has filed an appeal under Section VII of the Classified Staff Disability Accommodations policy or Section VII of the Academic Staff Disability Accommodations policy regarding a disability accommodation decision, the employee may request the reassignment-as-an-accommodation process be suspended.
-The DDR will consider a suspension of the reassignment-as-an-accommodation process upon written request by the employee and after consultation with the Office for Equity and Diversity's Disability Coordinator/Employment.
+- If an employee has filed an appeal under UW-144 University Staff Disability Accommodations or UW-142 Academic Staff Disability Accommodations regarding a disability accommodation decision, the employee may request the reassignment-as-an-accommodation process be suspended.
+The DDR will consider a suspension of the reassignment-as-an-accommodation process upon written request by the employee and after consultation with Employee Disability Resources.

-The procedures below should be used after it has been determined that the employee currently is able to work but cannot be accommodated in his or her current position.
+The procedures below should be used after it has been determined that the employee currently is able to work but cannot be accommodated in their current position.